turanszkij/WickedEngine/README.md

 <img align="right" src="https://turanszkij.files.wordpress.com/2018/11/trace.gif"/>

-Wicked Engine is provided as a static library.
-This means, that when creating a new project, the developer has to link against the compiled library before using its features.
+There are a couple of projects that you can run up front: Editor, Tests and Template.
+You just have to set either as startup project and press F5 in Visual Studio to build and run.

+If you wish to integrate Wicked Engine into your own project, you can use it as a static library and link it to your application.
 For this, you must first compile the engine library project for the desired platform.
 For Windows Desktop, this is the WickedEngine_Windows project.
-Then set the following dependencies to this library in Visual Studio this way in the implementing project (paths are as if your project is inside the engine root folder):
+After that, set the following dependencies to this library in Visual Studio this way in the implementing project (paths are as if your project is inside the engine root folder):

 1. Open Project Properties -> Configuration Properties
 2. C/C++ -> General -> Additional Include Directories: